yracine/device-type.myFlair/README.md

 # 2) Create a new smartapp (MyFlairServiceMgr)

-a) Go to https://graph.api.smartthings.com/ide/apps    (or whatever your shard is )
+a) Go to https://graph.api.smartthings.com/ide/apps    (or whatever your shard is and click on My Smartapps in the IDE's top menu)

 b) Hit the "+New SmartApp" at the top right corner